IAMColumbia/gp2portfoliogame-graceanders/docs/Final_Devlog.md

 I feel content with the responsibility it has now, and do feel a Garden Manager was necessary

+For awhile I had a Plant Manager that was going to handel all of the plants, but as I thought about it further it was better to seperate the responsibility between the plant classes as expressed above.

 ## Grid Manager
 Getting the grid working how I wanted took time, but overall I am happy with where it is now